We are Christian.

 We are Biblical.

 The whole Bible tells the story of God's redeeming love for people.
 The grace revealed in the Bible is the guide for our daily lives.
 We struggle with texts of terror, question God's wrath, and seek faithful interpretation as we study the ancient texts that have given rise to our faith.
 We read through the eyes of the Gospel of Jesus Christ and the grace of God that he made real.
-Our goal is not the "right" interpretation but a "responsible" reading which allows God to speak to us here and now.
-A person's devotional reading, the tradition of the Church, the historical context, and the literary value of the books and letters collected in the Bible all are valued here.
+Our goal is not the "right interpretation" but a "responsible reading" that allows God to speak to us here and now.
+A person's devotional reading and life experience, the tradition of the Church, historical context, and the literary value of the books and letters collected in the Bible all are valued here.

 We are Communal.